Darci Vetter

 Darci Vetter is an American government official and academic who served as Chief Agricultural Negotiator for the Office of the United States Trade Representative.

 Early life and education

-Vetter grew up in Nebraska on a family farm run by her father David Vetter Vetter received a B.A. from Drake University and an M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University.
+Vetter grew up in Nebraska on a family farm run by her father, David Vetter She received a B.A. from Drake University and an M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University.